 The LP Special and SG Special come in around the same price, and both have similar tonewoods and electronics.
 They even sound similar.
 They are both outstanding starter instruments, and they are the reason Epiphone gets my top pick when it comes to electric guitar brands for newbies.

 Like many guitar companies in this article, Epiphone also offers starter packs.
-These include a guitar, an amp and all the accessories you’d need to get playing.
-They are not only great deals, they also take away a lot of the frustration and confusion that comes with locating all the gear needed to learn how play guitar.
+These include a guitar, an amp, and all the accessories you’d need to get playing.
+They are not only great deals, but they also take away a lot of the frustration and confusion that comes with locating all the gear needed to learn how to play guitar.

 Hear the Epiphone Les Paul Special II

 Squier is another brand that makes excellent starter instruments.
 Just as Epiphone is authorized to make budget versions of Gibson guitars, Squier is a guitar company that brings us quality, affordable versions of classic Fender guitars.
 A new guitarist can start out on a Stratocaster or Telecaster that looks and sounds almost (but not quite) as good as the Fender version.
 In fact, based on looks alone, Squier guitars are pretty close to Fender instruments.

 Squier has a couple of affordable models in their Affinity Series that beginners should consider:

 - Squier Affinity Stratocaster: The Affinity Strat has all the good stuff you'll find in a Fender Stratocaster at a budget price.
 Like a Fender, it has an alder body and maple neck for the snappy Strat tone, and a trio of single-coil pickups controlled via a 5-way switch.
 It also has a vintage-style tremolo system